ludovitkapusta/react-easy-notifications/README.md

 future command npm install react-easy-notifications
 ```

 Import NotificationsContainer and notification in your component class.
-As idea behind **React easy notifications** was to create notifications, that can be called from any part of code, put <NotificationsContainer /> into some header part of your application.
 ```
 import { NotificationsContainer, notification } from 'react-easy-notifications';
 ```